zipkin

 Zipkin is an open-source distributed tracing system.
 The zipkin plugin instruments APISIX and sends traces to Zipkin based on the Zipkin API specification.

-The plugin can also sends traces to other compatible collectors, such as Jaeger and Apache SkyWalking, both of which support Zipkin v1 and v2 APIs.
+The plugin can also send traces to other compatible collectors, such as Jaeger and Apache SkyWalking, both of which support Zipkin v1 and v2 APIs.

 Examples

-The examples below shows different use cases for using the zipkin plugin.
+The examples below show different use cases for the zipkin plugin.

 Send Traces to Zipkin